input-output-hk/catalyst-voices/catalyst_voices/README.md

 ```

 Keep in mind that You will need GITHUB_TOKEN to be able to run this earthly target.
-There is a template file `.secret.template` in the root directory.
-To use this template, save it as `.secret` and fill in the GITHUB_TOKEN.
-Git should ignore this file but make sure it does.
+In root directory there is a template file `.secret.template` save it as `.secret` and fill in the GITHUB_TOKEN.
+This file should be ignored by git, but make this is the case.

 ## Running Tests